UUID Functions

 Note

-The uuid_generate_v1 function generates UUIDs based on the time information, cluster node ID, and thread ID that generates the sequence.
-Each UUID is globally unique in a cluster, but there is a low probability that a UUID is duplicated among multiple clusters.
+The uuid_generate_v1 function generates a UUID based on the time information, cluster node ID, and ID of the thread that generates the sequence.
+The UUID is globally unique in a single cluster, however, there is a possibility that the time information, cluster node IDs, thread IDs, and clock sequences of multiple clusters are the same at the same time.
+Therefore, there is a low probability that UUIDs generated among multiple clusters are duplicate.

 Return type: text